OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/UsdUVTexture.md

           | auto = 2 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Flag indicating the color space in which the source texture is encoded.</p>
+        <p class="scene-class-attr-comment">Flag indicating the color space in which the source texture is encoded.</p>

     </p>